-Service Reason Novell Samba Samba proxy password requirements are not a good fit with the Common Proxy user.
+Service Reason Archive and Version Services This service uses the installing administrator as in the past.
+The user's credentials are written in the CASA/password files or databases.
+Novell Samba Samba proxy password requirements are not a good fit with the Common Proxy user.
 The user's credentials are written in the CASA/password files or databases.
 Novell Storage Services This requires full rights to administer NSS and continues to require a system-named user with a system-generated password.